Auditors

 Associate Professor Julie Mackey is Dean/Director (Academic Success) in the office of the Deputy Vice Chancellor (Academic) at the University of Canterbury.
 Her previous roles at the university have included Dean of Education and Health Sciences in the College of Education, Health and Human Development, and Head of the School of Literacies and Arts in Education.
 Her academic experience spans initial teacher education and teacher professional development; innovative pedagogies and flexible learning environments; and digital, blended and online learning.

-Pro-Vice Chancellor Sonia Mazey
+Sonia Mazey

 Amanda McKenzie MA